 Fitbit has some of the most popular wearables out there.
-A number of these can be picked up on discount currently.
 If you’re looking to snag a deal, now might be a good time.

 Essential reading: Top fitness trackers and health gadgets

 As more and more players enter the market wearables are becoming cheaper, but it is still the big brand names which dominate sales.
 This is for a reason.
 Hardware can sometimes be easier to emulate than software and it is companies such as Fitbit, Garmin, Samsung and Apple that still offer the better overall package.

 Fitbit has released in 2020 Sense, Versa 3 and Inspire 2.
 In 2021 we seen the Ace 3 for kids along with the Fitbit Luxe.
 As its name implies, the latter is a more fancy take on the Inspire range.
 That one, along with Charge 4 is our recommendation for someone looking for a fitness band.
 The Versa range or Sense is the way to go if you’re after a smartwatch.

 This is the one to go for if you want absolutely everything Fitbit has an offer.
 It looks like Versa 3 but comes in a more premium design.
 If you’re wondering if you’ll miss out on some functionality if you buy Sense instead of Versa, don’t worry.
 Because you are not.
 But you will get some extras.

 The first worth mentioning is ECG.
 Taking a leaf out of Apple’s book, there’s finally a Fitbit that can take your electrodiagram.
 This is done by placing your fingers on the corners of the case.

 The second big upgrade is 24/7 stress tracking.
 This takes into consideration readings from an an electrodermal activity (EDA) sensor, as well as resting heart rate, HRV, temperature and more.